 NOTES.
-Early versions of (64) can be found in papers of Langlands, but the first precise general statement of such a formula is in Kottwitz 1990.
-There Kottwitz attaches a cohomological invariant $\alpha(\gamma_0; \gamma, \delta)$ to a triple $(\gamma_0; \gamma, \delta)$, and conjectures that the formula (64) holds if the sum is taken over a set of representatives for the triples with $\alpha = 1$ (ibid. §3).
-Milne (1992, 7.9) proves that, among triples contributing to the sum, $\alpha = 1$ if and only if the triple is effective, and so the conjecture of Langlands and Rapoport implies Kottwitz's conjecture.87 On the other hand, Kottwitz (1992) proves his conjecture for Shimura varieties of simple PEL type A or C unconditionally (without however proving the conjecture of Langlands and Rapoport for these varieties).
-87At least in the case that the weight is rational - Kottwitz does not make this assumption.
+Early versions of (72) can be found in papers of Langlands, but the first precise general statement of such a formula is in Kottwitz 1990.
+There Kottwitz attaches a cohomological invariant $\alpha(\gamma_0; \gamma, \delta)$ to a triple $(\gamma_0; \gamma, \delta)$ , and conjectures that the formula (72) holds if the sum is taken over a set of representatives for the triples with $\alpha = 1$ (ibid. §3).
+Milne (1992, 7.9) proves that, among triples contributing to the sum, $\alpha = 1$ if and only if the triple is effective, and so the conjecture of Langlands and Rapoport implies Kottwitz's conjecture.
+On the other hand, Kottwitz (1992) proves his conjecture for Shimura varieties of simple PEL type A or C unconditionally (without however proving the conjecture of Langlands and Rapoport for these varieties).
+The following appendices were not in the original 2004 article.